uj-ujjawal/learning-git/README.md

 `ssh-keygen -t ed25519 -C "your_email@example.com"` replace email with your github email `eval "$(ssh-agent -s)"` it will start ssh in background

-cheking commit again with fresh setup
+cheking commit again with fresh setup chking keys is added or not